inoryy/reaver/README.md

 * `Approx. Time` is the approximate training time on a `laptop` with Intel `i5-7300HQ` CPU (4 cores) and `GTX 1050` GPU.

 Note that I did not put much time into hyperparameter tuning, focusing mostly on verifying that the agent is capable of learning rather than maximizing sample efficiency.
-For example, naive first try on `MoveToBeacon` required about `4 million` samples, however after some playing around I was able to reduce it down all the way to `102,400` (~40x reduction) with PPO agent.
+For example, naive first try on `MoveToBeacon` required about 4 million samples, however after some playing around I was able to reduce it down all the way to 102,000 (~40x reduction) with PPO agent.

 [![](https://i.imgur.com/rIoc6rTl.png)](https://i.imgur.com/rIoc6rT.png)
 Mean episode rewards with std.dev filled in-between.
 Click to enlarge.